Other Knee Pain Treatments

 Patients may resume their normal diet unless the doctor advises differently.

-Patients should not drive until the doctor tells them to.
+Patients should not drive until the doctor gives permission.
 Other activity restrictions may also apply.
 Full recovery from the surgery usually takes several months.

-It is important to avoid falls after knee replacement surgery because a fall can result in damage to the new joint.
-The physical therapist may recommend an assistive device (cane or walker) to help walk until strength and balance improve.
+It is important to avoid falls after knee replacement surgery, as a fall can result in damage to the new joint.
+The physical therapist may recommend an assistive device (cane or walker) to help with walking until strength and balance improve.

 Making certain modifications to the patient’s home may help during recovery and include, but are not limited to, the following: